danakamal/NetAuto/README.md

 + pip install pythonping==5.0.0
 + pip install napalm==13.9.1

+On the networking devices ensure the following is configured:
++ SSH
++ ip scp server enable

 ## Installation
 You can immediately install and run the tool by downloading the NetAuto.py file to your system.